ThomasAunvik/AnimeListBot/README.md

 ## AutoAdder

-*[Requires: ManageRoles]* `al!autolist [#channel/id]` sets the channel where users can just paste their MAL/Anilist link there, and it will be automaticly added to the bot.
+*[Requires: ManageRoles]* `al!autolist [#channel/id]` sets the channel where users can just paste their MAL/Anilist link there, and it will be automaticly added to the bot. **Warning: This will delete invalid url messages in that channel.**

-*[Requires: ManageRoles]* `al!autolistupdate` checks all the messages from the autmal channel and adds them.
+*[Requires: ManageRoles]* `autolistremove` removes the channel for tracking.

 `al!autolistchannel` sends a message back where it gives you the link for the channel.